 Delightful #gsm #cotesdurhone Decanting is a must - my impatient palate detected some weird funk and a torrent of unbalanced vanilla on the first taste that disappeared after a half hour in the glass.
 Subtly spicy bramble berry, black olive, and Provençal herbs on the nose.
 On the palate espresso becomes apparent.
-Succulent acidity, substantial yet genteel tannins on a long finish. — a month ago
+Succulent acidity, substantial yet genteel tannins on a long finish. — 3 months ago

-It’s no CdP but a respectable #GSM blend, a little more assertive on spice than smooth fruit. — 10 months ago
+It’s no CdP but a respectable #GSM blend, a little more assertive on spice than smooth fruit. — a year ago

 A 2009 Côtes du Rhône?
 For 13 bucks?
 Ok - twist my arm, RiteAid.
 E. Guigal suggests an eight year max on this one, and yep, still drinking nicely.
 The blend is a classic GSM, (52% Grenache, 45% Syrah, and 3% Mourvèdre), grown in the Rhône region of France - a hotbed of viticulture since the 1600s.
 Guigal has been cultivating wine inthe region since ~1940s producing both easily approachable table wine, (like the monsieur pictured here), and high end expensive bottles of pure delicious sunshine.
 Paired this with a yellow curry and for the price point, it was well worth it.
 Not sure there are many 2009s still out there - but for the money, you could do a lot worse. ~$13 | #guigal #côtesdurhône #gsm